-Thames & Hudson announces the launch of ON SCULPTURE.
+Thames & Hudson announces the launch of the book ANTONY GORMLEY ON SCULPTURE.

 This is the first book to focus on the artist's thoughts on sculpture, positioning his career and artistic philosophy in relation to its history.

 ON SCULPTURE is structured thematically over four chapters:

 - 'Body Space and Body Time: Living in Sculpture' explores Gormley's thoughts on the body, time and space in relation to examples of his own work.